Code-With-Mavia/QuirkTasker/README.md

 ---

-## 3. Core Functional Modules
+## ⚙️ 3.
+Core Functional Modules

-### Users
+### 🧑‍💻 Users
-- Create, retrieve, update, and delete users.
+- **Full CRUD:** Create, retrieve, update, and delete users via REST API endpoints following the controller–service–repository pattern.
-- Passwords hashed with `Hash::make()`.
+- **Password Security:** All passwords are securely hashed using `Hash::make()` before storage — never stored or returned in plain text.
+- **Validation:** Robust validation for registration and updates ensures:
+  - Unique email enforcement
+  - Strong password requirements
-- Strict validation on email uniqueness and password requirements.
+  - Validation on both create and update actions
+- **Authentication & Authorization:**
+  - Login generates a **Laravel Sanctum** token.
+  - All protected routes use `auth:sanctum` and a custom `restrictRole` middleware for fine-grained access control.
+  - All login attempts and errors are logged (IP and timestamp included; raw passwords are never logged).
+- **Standardized API Responses:** Clear JSON structures for successes, validation errors, and server-side failures — ensuring smooth frontend and mobile integration.

+---

-### Tasks
+### ✅ Tasks
-- Each task is linked to a user (`user_id`).
+- **User Association:** Each task is linked to a user via `user_id` (foreign key).
+Only authenticated users can manage their own tasks.
-- Supports title, priority (enum), due date, and status fields.
+- **Fields:**
+  - `title` — string
+  - `priority` — enum (`low`, `medium`, `high`)
+  - `due` — date
+  - `status` — boolean (completion flag)
+- **Pagination:**
+  - Task listing endpoints implement Eloquent’s `paginate()` for scalable response sizes.
-- Pagination support for large datasets.
+  - Pagination metadata is included for client-side navigation.
+- **Security:**
+  - All task routes are protected via **Sanctum** tokens and middleware, ensuring only authorized users can perform CRUD actions.

+---

-### Activity Logs
+### 🧾 Activity Logs
-- Tracks user actions (create, update, delete) performed on tasks.
-- Useful for audit trails and analytics.
+- **Tracking:** Logs all user actions on tasks — create, update, delete — with `user_id`, `task_id`, `action`, and timestamp.
+- **Analytics & Auditing:**
+  - Logs are queryable by admins for analytics or compliance monitoring.
+- **Immutable:**
+  - Append-only design ensures logs are never deleted or tampered with.
+- **Accessibility:**
+  - `/api/v2/logger` endpoints allow admins or privileged users to fetch all logs, filter by user/task, and audit activity.

+---

+### 🧠 Design Principles
+- **Modern Laravel Architecture:**
+  - Layered structure with service and repository classes using dependency injection.
+- **Dependency Inversion:**
+  - All business logic uses contracts and the service container for flexibility and testability.
+- **Clean Separation:**
+  - Business logic and data access layers are fully decoupled for maintainability.
+- **Extensive Logging:**
+  - Major events — CRUD operations, authentication attempts, and results — are logged for transparency and debugging.

 ---